RPL Cost in Australia guide — Right Pathway 2026 pricing overview

 A typical RPL cost covers the following:

-- RTO liaison — coordination with the partner Registered Training Organisation (RTO) throughout the assessment process
+RTO Liaison — coordination with partner Registered Training Organisation

-- Candidate Protection Insurance ($200) — a mandatory insurance fee applied at enrolment that protects you if the RTO is unable to complete your training.
+A mandatory insurance fee applied at enrolment that protects you if the RTO is unable to complete your training.
 This is a standard industry requirement and is separate from the RPL service fee.

 RPL Cost by Industry in Australia (2026)